paulstothard/helpful_commands/README.md

     fi
 }

-# Export the function so it can be used by xargs
+# Export the function so it can be used in subshells
 export -f process_file

-# Export the output directory so it can be used by xargs
+# Export the output directory so it can be used in subshells
 export output_dir

+# Export the input directory so it can be used by subshells
+export input_dir

 # Find each .fq.gz file in the input directory and its subdirectories, then use xargs to process them in parallel
 find "${input_dir}" -name "*.fq.gz" -print0 | xargs -0 -n 1 -P "${num_processes}" -I {} bash -c 'process_file "$@"' _ {}